pekrau/kth_report/README.md

 ### 2022

-The source code for 2022 is a copy of 2021 and is used for production.
+The source code for 2022 is an adjusted copy of 2021 and is used for production.

 ### 2021

-The source code for 2021 is a copy of 2020 and is used for production.
+The source code for 2021 is an adjusted copy of 2020 and is used for production.

 ### 2020